 Preparing your pets before the move

 The first thing you need to do is get them ready for the move.
 Remember, the whole process of moving would differ for cats and dogs.
 For cats, it would be helpful if get them used to the pet carrier.
-It does not matter how close or far you are planning to move – you are moving, and it’s fixed.
+It does not matter how close or far you plan to move – you are moving, and it’s fixed.

-You can be sure your little one would be safe in the carrier even as you complete the move.
+You can be sure your little one will be safe in the carrier even as you complete the move.
 If they have never been there in the carrier, you can get them used to the same.
 You can do it gradually.

 You can start by putting some cat treats and blankets within the carrier.
 For dogs, you would have to take them to the new neighborhood for a few walks to get them acclimatized to the same before they move in.

 Walk by the new house and let your dog familiarize themselves with the new surroundings and scents.
 If you can, take them inside the new house.
 You can get something from the new house to get your pet acquainted with the unique smell.

 Read Also: 7 Tips To Help Your Dog Or Puppy Deal With Separation Anxiety

 If the weather is good, the pet carrier would be an ideal option for your kitty to stay in your car.
 They would be ready to be taken to their new homes.
 However, if it is too hot or cold, you should keep them in the bathroom.
 You must provide the pet with a litter box, cat carrier, water, and food.

 It is significant to keep the bathroom door closed.
 You can put a sign that says you have a cat inside who might escape if the door is open.
 For your dog, assign someone from your family to be the sitter.
 However, that person has to be a responsible individual.